If you think summer holidays are best on the Mediterranean, think again. Natalie heads to the bluest Black Sea resort!

-I hadn’t even heard of Varna before but with its Greek, Roman and Turkish heritage, it’s one of the oldest cities in Europe and on arrival it feels instantly familiar.
+I hadn’t heard of Varna before but with its Greek, Roman and Turkish heritage, I find out it’s one of the oldest European cities.
+On arrival it feels instantly familiar.

 The bus from the airport drops me outside the Cathedral, in the heart of the city.
 It’s then a 15minute stroll down towards the seafront and my apartment.
 Having booked an Airbnb, I have two hours before check in at 3pm.

 - The coast is clear for Los Cabos: New flight brings in visitors to top Mexican resort

 - Golf buggies for all on Isla Mujeres!

 It’s lunchtime and people are relaxed sitting in fancy open-air cafes sipping Aperol spritz and eating pizza.
 It’s only right I join in so I find an orange and white striped restaurant with swing.
 I take a seat out on the pavement under the white umbrellas trimmed with lace.

 I order a glass of Bulgarian wine, which comes served on a bucket of ice.
 I take a sip to unwind and quickly decide the plan is to spend the weekend doing much the same.